 - Not intuitive

-We chose Bitrix24 for its extensive, user-friendly free plan that’s perfect for small teams needing a powerful yet approachable customer database solution.
-With Bitrix24, you get nearly all the essential CRM features right out of the box—lead and contact management, task automation, and workflow organization—without needing a paid plan.
+I chose Bitrix24 for its extensive, user-friendly free plan that’s perfect for small teams needing a powerful yet approachable customer database solution.
+With Bitrix24, you get nearly all the essential CRM features right out of the box, lead and contact management, task automation, and workflow organization, without needing a paid plan.

 Bitrix24’s all-in-one platform makes it easy to keep everything in one place, from project management to collaboration tools, meaning you and your team can handle customer relationships, projects, and internal communication seamlessly within a single dashboard.
 Key sections, like the Activity Stream and the CRM tab, provide an intuitive experience, helping you quickly manage contacts, add notes, and collaborate without needing extensive training or technical expertise.